sarkispeha/gatsby-blog/src/pages/challenge-ak/16-calendar-component/index.md

 ```
 While the `rootReducer` is simply combining all of the reducers within Redux, the `lessonReducer` is initally setting the `lessonState` to an empty array.
 This allows the `LessonCalendar` component to render, and once the `fetchLessons()` async API call has finished the request, the state will be changed to an array of objects.

 Back in the `LessonCalendar` component, `fetchLessons` is used within the `connect` method of Redux to become accessible to the React props.
-The lifecycle method of `componentDidMount()` to initiates the action.
+The lifecycle method of `componentDidMount()` initiates the action.
 ```javascript
 import { fetchLessons } from '../actions';